jwebster/ChartingPage/README.md

 * Use the Flot Library
 * Use jQuery
 * HTML, CSS & javascript must be independent of the data (i.e. same templates must render both example)
-* Files within the theme folder should not be modified, please extract and edit in the root of the static folder.
+* Files within the theme folder (e.g. css & js) should not be modified, please extract and edit in the root of the static folder.